NickGrunert/master-thesis/modules/02_algorithm.typ

     A two-dimensional kernel approximating a Gaussian distribution is used to apply a convolution to the image, thereby blurring the image @Gauss1.
     Note that due to the small size of the image, this blurring leads to a loss of detail, which results in a loss of detail and, consequently, may result in an inability to detect thin roof parts.
     The position of blurring inside the overarching edge detection pipeline was determined after a series of preliminary experiments.
-    For instance, the application of blurring to the raw nDSM data demonstrated a comparatively diminished level of overall success.
+    For instance, the application of blurring to the raw #abr("nDSM") data demonstrated a comparatively diminished level of overall success.

     The implementation of this introduces the parameters of kernel size and sigma value @Gauss2.
     The sigma value defines the standard deviation of the Gaussian function, which in turn determines the amount of blur applied to the image.